JR East has unveiled the name for the new station on the Yamanote Line, which opens provisionally in spring 2020 and fully by 2024.

 Takanawa is the area around Shinagawa.
 (In fact, Shinagawa Station already has a Takanawa Exit — thus a Takanawa “gateway” of sorts already exists.)
-The name came top in the public submissions that JR East accepted for suggestions, receiving 8,398 entries.
-However, Takanawa Gateway was a low 130th with a mere 36 entries.
+That name came top in the public submissions that JR East accepted for suggestions, receiving 8,398 entries.
+However, Takanawa Gateway ranked a lowly 130th with a mere 36 entries.

 Nonetheless, “gateway” reflects JR’s aspirations to turn the new stop into another transport hub where passengers enter and leave the city, given Shinagawa Station’s fast access to Haneda Airport and connection to the main Shinkansen line.